iqra63/Exploring_the_Microbial_COSMOS_III_2026_MAGstoPathogenGenomics/README.md

 ## About the Sample

-Some mock/demo samples, particularly synthetically generated, reference-based mock communities — are **single-end only** and **cannot be converted to paired-end**.
+Some mock/demo samples — particularly synthetically generated, reference-based mock communities — are **single-end only** and **cannot be converted to paired-end**.
 Pairing reflects a real physical sequencing process (two ends of the same DNA fragment being sequenced); a single tiled or single-end fastq file has no second read to pair with.

 **A tell-tale sign of a synthetically tiled mock sample:** headers where each successive read starts exactly one base later than the previous one, combined with uniform maximum quality scores across every base.
 If you see this pattern, treat the file as single-end and do not attempt to force-pair or interleave it.

-Because of this, this tutorial uses **single-end-specific settings** at every relevant step.
+Because of this, this tutorial uses **single-end-specific settings** at every relevant step, and **does not use MetaWRAP** — MetaWRAP hard-requires a paired dataset collection and will not accept single-end reads under any workaround.

+---

 ## Workflow at a Glance